Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 #### ```local_statscript.R```

-Script is basically equal to server version `Statscript.R` The difference is script created for running in RStudio and has another way for installing dependecies.
+Script is basically equal to server version [`Statscript.R`](https://github.com/Asklepiad/BI_project_2022/tree/main/scripts#statscriptr).
+The difference is script created for running in RStudio and has another way for installing dependecies.
 In addition, it doesn't takes variables a-la argparse mode - the name of bacteria needs to be explicitely passed into the text of script.

 ## Notebooks

+Some parts of pipeline may be runned from jupyter-notebooks.
+Functionality is equal to corresponding scripts, except there is no argparse functionality in notebooks (user need to print variables manually) and there are slightly another ways used.

 #### ```Organisms_parsing02.ipynb```